Nerve Damage And Paralysis

 Kansas City Lawyers for Medical Malpractice

 Medical malpractice often leads to very severe injuries, such as nerve damage and paralysis.
 In these situations, it is critical that you retain seasoned legal counsel who will seek rightful compensation on your behalf.
-At Norton & Norton, P.C., we have been pursuing justice for victims and their families in the greater Kansas City area since 1952.
+At Norton & Spencer, P.C., we have been pursuing justice for victims and their families in the greater Kansas City area since 1952.
 Make the call to 816-454-5800 today for a free consultation.